What Breeds Make a Bengal Cat? The Prettiest Little Jungle Cat You Can Come Home To

 Outcrossing has also contributed to a whole host of new Bengal colors.
 While some are still considered experimental, there are quite a few that have been accepted by the cat registries today as legitimate, breed standard colors:

+What breeds make a Bengal cat silver?
 As mentioned above, one of the breeds used to contribute to the Silver Bengal was the Egyptian Mau.
-Another breed that has a large contribution is American Short Hair.
+Another breed that has a large contribution is American Short Hair (ASH).
 The ASH contributes the untarnished silver color, round eyes, rounded ears, strong chin, good muscle tone, a thick tail, amazing personality, and a short close coat.

 The seal lynx Bengal will be a pale ivory color, rosettes may not be visible at birth but they will continue to darken as they age, creating almost a reverse melanistic pattern, ie white instead of black with ghost markings.
 Seal Lynx Bengals always have vibrant blue eyes.